bingli-2026/donarch/README.md

 A complete, ready-to-use desktop environment configuration for Arch Linux featuring modern Wayland compositors with Catppuccin Design aesthetics.

+If you enjoy what I do, consider supporting me on Ko-fi!
+Every little bit means the world! https://ko-fi.com/theblackdon

 ## Features

 - **Dual Compositor Support**: Choose between Hyprland (dynamic tiling) or Niri (scrollable tiling), or install both